FairwindsOps/pentagon/docs/getting-started.md

 ### Create Kubernetes Cluster
 * Use the Kops component to create your cluster. [components#kops.cluster]
 * By default a `vars.yml` will be created at `default/clusters/working` and `default/clusters/production`.
-Those files are sufficient to create a cluster using the kop.cluster component
+Those files are sufficient to create a cluster using the kops.cluster though, if you are not using `make all` from above you will need to enter `nat_gateways` and `vpc-id` as described in [kops component documentation](components.md#kops-cluster)

 * Use [kops](https://github.com/kubernetes/kops/blob/master/docs/cli/kops.md) to manage the cluster if necessary.
   * Run `kops edit cluster <clustername>` to view or edit the `cluster.spec`